davidkimai/RecursiveLabs/README.md

 > AI Research and Utility Designed For Labs Advancing Scientific Discovery and Reasoning At The Frontier

 Welcome.
-Recursive Labs is a small team of researchers and engineers founded by David Kim and Caspian Keyes dedicated to advancing scientific discovery with artificial intelligence: innovating creative multi-domain reasoning across our mission-critical AI systems with safety and interity.
+Recursive Labs is a small collective of researchers and engineers founded by David Kim and Caspian Keyes dedicated to advancing scientific discovery with artificial intelligence: innovating creative multi-domain reasoning across our mission-critical AI systems with safety and interity.
 This portal serves as a frictionless access point into research, infrastructure, and symbolic interpretability work that advances innovative approaches into **compute-free scaling, multi-domain scientific discovery, and reflective agent reasoning.**

 This repository unites the work of **Recursive Labs** across two GitHub profiles—**David Kim** (model reflection + interpretability infrastructure) and **Caspian Keyes** (symbolic residue + adversarial testing)—into a unified research and deployment ecosystem.